 The park is a wildlife sanctuary, and under the watchful care of the warden service, wild animal and bird life is increasing.
 In earlier times large herds of caribou roamed the barrens and high plateaus of the interior, but, along with moose, were exterminated by indiscriminate hunting.
-Moose from Elk Island National Park have been released in the park in an effort to restore this lordly animal.
-White-tailed deer are numerous, and in the autumn are often seen along the park highways.
+Moose from Elk Island National Park have recently been released in the park in an effort to restore this lordly animal.
+White-tailed deer are numerous, and in the fall are often seen along the park highways.
 Black bear, wild cat, red fox, snowshoe rabbit, otter, muskrat, weasel, and mink are also native to the region.
-A colony of beaver transplanted to the park has settled down in their new environment and spread to many lakes and streams in the park.
+A colony of beaver transplanted to the park has since settled down in their new environment with the intelligence and industry for which they are noted.
 Bald and golden eagles build their eyries on the high summits, grouse and a variety of smaller birds enliven the forests, and numerous species of waterfowl are found on the adjacent waters.

 Except for the high interior barrens, which support only shrubs and moss, the park is clothed with mixed forests.
-Spruce, balsam, fir, birch, maple, and beech predominate, although pine, hemlock, oak, and poplar are also found.
-Shrubs and small fruits, including cherries, raspberries, gooseberries, and blueberries abound, and apple trees, once tame but now growing wild, are common along the roads.
+Spruce, balsam fir, birch, maple, and beech predominate, although pine, hemlock, oak, and poplar are also found.
+Shrubs and small fruits, including cherries, raspberries, gooseberries, and blueberries, abound, and apple trees, once tame but now growing wild, are common along the roads.
 When the foliage takes on its autumnal colours, the diffused shades of green, gold, crimson and russet combine to provide a magnificent spectacle.